-- use their position to gain access to information for their own or others' advantage - use their position to intimidate, bully, humiliate, threaten, coerce or undermine children or young people - use their status and standing to form or promote relationships which are of a sexual nature, or which may become so people have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children and young people.
+All adults working with children and young people have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children and young people.
 It is therefore expected that they will adopt high standards of personal conduct in order to maintain the confidence and respect of the public in general and all those with whom they work.